 In \cite{ChHr}, a closure operator is defined on a difference field by first closing a set under the distinguished automorphism and then taking the (field theoretic) algebraic closure.
 We take the same approach, but in order to obtain a model of $T$, we use the relative algebraic closure instead of the algebraic closure.

-\begin{definition} If $\A$ is a relatively algebraically closed model of $T$ and $A \subseteq \A$, then we define $acl_{\sigma}^\A (A)$ to be the smallest subfield of $\A$ that is closed under the distinguished automorphisms and relatively algebraically closed in $\A$. \end{definition}
+\begin{definition} If $\A$ is an algebraically maximal model of $T$ and $A \subseteq \A$, then we define $acl_{\sigma}^\A (A)$ to be the smallest subfield of $\A$ that is closed under the distinguished automorphisms and relatively algebraically closed in $\A$. \end{definition}